 - Is the dog a poor traveler?

-An enlarged abdomen puts pressure on the diaphragm preventing deep breaths.
+An enlarged abdomen puts pressure on the diaphragm, preventing deep breaths.
 This could be due to bloat or a buildup of fluid in the abdomen.

 - Is the dog's belly an unusual shape?

-- Is he unwell?
+- Are they unwell?

 The Merck Veterinary Manual explains this can indicate a potentially serious problem affecting the heart, liver, or general well-being.
 Veterinary attention is essential.

-The MSD Vet Manual details how conditions such as diabetes or Cushing's disease cause shifts in electrolytes which trigger panting.
+The MSD Vet Manual details how conditions such as diabetes or Cushing's disease cause shifts in electrolytes, which trigger panting.